rackerlabs/support-how-to/content/exchange/exchange-faq.md

 #### How do I purchase more storage, mailboxes, and licenses for my account?

-To purchase or make an upgrade to your account, log in to your control panel and on the right hand side, under **My Account**, select **General Information**.
+To purchase or make an upgrade to your account, log in to the Cloud Office Control Panel and on the right hand side, under **My Account**, select **General Information**.
 After you've selected **General Information**, select **Upgrade** on the red navigation bar.
 Select the product you would like to purchase and the target domain and you'll be presented